Arbitrarily large $\mathcal{O}$-Morita Frobenius numbers: Introduction

 The question of whether Morita Frobenius numbers of blocks defined over $k$ have a universal bound is one that has gained much interest in recent years.
 In~\cite[Examples 5.1,5.2]{bk07} Benson and Kessar constructed blocks with Morita Frobenius number two, the first discovered to be greater than one.
 The relevant blocks all have a normal, abelian defect group and abelian $l'$ inertial quotient with a unique isomorphism class of simple modules.
 It was also proved that among such blocks the Morita Frobenius numbers cannot exceed two~\cite[Remark 3.3]{bk07}.
 In work of Benson, Kessar and Linckelmann~\cite[Theorem 1.1]{bkl2018} the bound of two was extended to blocks that don't necessarily have a unique isomorphism class of simple modules.
 It was also shown that the bound of two applies to $\cO$-Morita Frobenius numbers of the corresponding blocks defined over $\cO$.
 Finally, Farrell~\cite[Theorem 1.1]{far17} and Farrell and Kessar~\cite[Theorem 1.1]{fake19} proved that the $\cO$-Morita Frobenius number of any block of a finite quasi-simple group is at most four.

 Our main result (see Theorem~\ref{thm:main}) is as follows:

 \begin{thm*} For every prime $l$ and $n\in\mathbb{N}$, there exists an $\cO$-block $b$ with $\omf(b)=n$. \end{thm*}

+The proof of the above theorem presented in this paper relies heavily on the fact that the blocks are defined over $\cO$.
+Specifically, the result~\cite[Propostion 4.4]{eali19} quoted in the proof of Proposition~\ref{prop:indMor} is a result that ultimately depends on Weiss' criterion~\cite{we88}.
+Weiss' criterion is a result concerning permutation modules for groups algebras of $l$-groups that does not hold over $k$.

-There are no known examples of two blocks defined over $\cO$ that are not Morita equivalent but the corresponding blocks defined over $k$ are.
-Therefore, the above theorem strongly suggests that Morita Frobenius numbers also are unbounded.
+Notwithstanding the previous paragraph, there are no known examples of two blocks defined over $\cO$, with isomorphic defect groups, that are not Morita equivalent but the corresponding blocks defined over $k$ are.
+Therefore, Theorem~\ref{thm:main} strongly suggests that Morita Frobenius numbers are also unbounded.
 This would answer two questions posed by Benson and Kessar~\cite[Questions 6.2,6.3]{bk07}.
 Note that for a fixed $l$, the blocks constructed in Theorem~\ref{thm:main} do not have bounded defect.
 Therefore, the theorem does not contradict Conjecture~\ref{con:bdmf}.

 The following notation will hold throughout this article.
 If $H$ is a finite group and $b$ a block of $\cO H$, then we set $\Irr(H)$ (respectively $\IBr(H)$) to be the set of ordinary irreducible (respectively irreducible Brauer) characters of $H$ and $\Irr(b)\subseteq\Irr(H)$ (respectively $\IBr(b)\subseteq\IBr(H)$) the set of ordinary irreducible (respectively irreducible Brauer) characters lying in the block $b$.
 If $N\lhd H$ and $\chi\in\Irr(N)$, then we denote by $\Irr(H,\chi)$ the set of irreducible characters of $H$ appearing as constituents of $\chi\uparrow^H$.
 Similarly we define $\Irr(b,\chi):=\Irr(b)\cap\Irr(H,\chi)$. $1_H\in\Irr(H)$ will designate the trivial character of $H$.
 We use $e_b\in\cO H$ to denote the block idempotent of $b$.
 Similarly if $H$ is a $p'$-group and $\varphi\in\Irr(H)$, then we use $e_\varphi\in\cO H$ to signify the block idempotent corresponding to $\varphi$.
 Finally we set $[h_1,h_2]:=h_1^{-1}h_2^{-1}h_1h_2$ for $h_1,h_2\in H$.